 For Spears, the struggle was more than just losing the person she'd been envisioning forever with since she was a teen.
 "I'm still hurting, but I am trying to see it as an experience," she reflected to The Sun in 2002.
 "The worst thing is everyone wants to talk to me about it.
 Everywhere I go people are asking how I am."

-Basically, as Spears reflected in an Instagram post last April some 18 years after the fact, "We had one of the world's biggest breakups."
+Basically, as Spears reflected in an Instagram post in April 2020, some 18 years after the fact, "We had one of the world's biggest breakups."

-For Timberlake, eager to promote his new solo effort Justified ("At this point in my life, if you really want to know who my girlfriend is, it's those 13 songs on that CD," he noted to Barbara Walters), the post-separation press gauntlet wasn't all that bad.
+With Timberlake eager to promote his new solo effort Justified ("At this point in my life, if you really want to know who my girlfriend is, it's those 13 songs on that CD," he noted to Barbara Walters), the post-separation press gauntlet wasn't all that bad for him.

 "It's funny because every time someone interviews me they're like, 'You know, listen, I really hate to ask this, but…'" he told E! at the time, explaining why he was unbothered by the standard line of questioning.
 "For me, I'm really indifferent."